loda-lang/loda-rust/documents/install.md

     -V, --version    Print version information

 SUBCOMMANDS:
-    analytics       Prepare data needed for mining, by analyzing the existing programs. dependencies    Print all direct/indirect dependencies of a program evaluate        Evaluate a program
+    dependencies    Print all direct/indirect dependencies of a program evaluate        Evaluate a program
     help            Print this message or the help of the given subcommand(s) install         Create the $HOME/.loda-rust directory
     mine            Run the miner daemon process.
-Press CTRL-C to stop it. pattern         Identify recurring patterns among similar programs. postmine        Validate the accumulated candiate programs for correctness and performance. similar         Identify similar programs.
+Press CTRL-C to stop it. pattern         Identify recurring patterns among similar programs. similar         Identify similar programs.
 PROMPT>
 ```